Rdfenix/CodeChallenge/README.md

 # CodeChallenge

-## To start that project you need, first start json - serve using that script:
+## To start that project you need, first enter in backend folder and start json - serve using that script:

 #### yarn start